Produce Bio Oils

 What is it?

 Ocean fertilization involves adding nutrients, such as iron, to seawater to promote photosynthesis in the surface ocean.
 As phytoplankton draw in seawater CO₂ and convert it into biomass, the ocean can absorb more CO₂ from the atmosphere.
-Some of the carbon eventually sinks to the deep sea or seafloor, where it can be stored for decades or centuries.
+Some of the carbon eventually sinks or is transported to the deep sea or seafloor, where it can be stored for decades or centuries.
 Most ocean fertilization efforts are focused on iron because it is a micronutrient already required in small amounts for photosynthesis and because iron limitation is common in many global ocean regions.
 The Southern Ocean, in particular, has been highlighted as a potential target due to its widespread iron limitation.

 Does it work?

 As a carbon removal technique, ocean fertilization requires that the nutrient addition enhances phytoplankton uptake of seawater CO₂ and subsequent absorption of additional CO₂ from the atmosphere, and that the carbon is transported and durably stored in the deep sea.
 Research since the 1990s has shown that ocean iron fertilization does lead to increased seawater CO₂ uptake due to enhanced photosynthesis.
 However, the ultimate fate and durability of that carbon are less well understood.
-To be sequestered, carbon must be transported below water depths where annual mixing occurs, often considered to be ~1000 m, but research suggests that, on average, 66% of carbon at these depths can be re-exposed to the atmosphere in less than 40 years.
-Ocean fertilization might also increase production of greenhouse gases, such as nitrous oxide and methane, which could impact the effectiveness of this practice, although these effects remain understudied.
+To be sequestered, carbon must be transported below water depths where annual mixing occurs, often considered to be ~1,000 m, but research suggests that, on average, 66% of carbon at these depths can be re-exposed to the atmosphere in less than 40 years.
+Ocean fertilization might also increase production of GHGs, such as nitrous oxide and methane, which could impact the effectiveness of this practice, although these effects remain understudied.
 In places like the Southern Ocean, sunlight and changes in the availability of other nutrients, such as silicate, can also limit the effects of iron addition.
-Nutrients like iron can also have high loss rates, up to 75%, after dispersal into seawater due to conversion into forms inaccessible to phytoplankton, potentially further reducing the effectiveness of nutrient addition.
+Additionally, nutrients such as iron can have high loss rates, up to 75%, after dispersal into seawater due to conversion into forms inaccessible to phytoplankton, potentially further reducing the effectiveness of nutrient addition.

 Why are we excited?

 If ocean fertilization were broadly deployed and functioned as intended, its global climate impact could reach 0.1–1.0 Gt CO₂ /yr.
-Ocean fertilization is expected to increase surface water pH, which could help temporarily mitigate ocean acidification locally.
+Ocean fertilization is expected to increase surface water pH, which could help temporarily reduce ocean acidification locally.
 However, some studies suggest this benefit will come at the cost of increased acidification of deeper ocean regions.
-While costs remain highly uncertain, estimates of ocean fertilization range between US$80/t CO₂ and US$457/t CO₂, suggesting this practice might also be relatively inexpensive compared to other marine carbon dioxide removal practices.
+While costs remain highly uncertain, estimates of ocean fertilization range between US$80/t CO₂ and US$457/t CO₂, suggesting this practice might also be relatively inexpensive compared to other marine CO₂ removal practices.

 Why are we concerned?

 Ocean fertilization poses several technical challenges, along with significant environmental and social risks.
-Tracking the amount of carbon sequestered from ocean fertilization is difficult, as carbon export efficiencies – the amount of carbon produced in surface waters that makes its way to the deep sea – can be low and highly variable in time and space.
+Tracking the amount of carbon sequestered from ocean fertilization is difficult because carbon export efficiencies – the amount of carbon produced in surface waters that makes its way to the deep sea – can be low and highly variable in time and space.
 Addressing this will require both field studies and models capable of capturing global and multi-decadal changes in carbon cycling due to fertilization, given the long time scales and large spatial areas involved.
-Implementing ocean fertilization at globally meaningful carbon removal levels could raise additional feasibility concerns, given the potential difficulty of dispersing sufficiently large quantities of nutrients across vast areas and the requirement that fertilization be done continuously to prevent the rapid return of sequestered carbon to the atmosphere.
-Beyond these technical challenges, ocean fertilization also poses several, potentially severe, environmental risks.
-Enhancing primary production could disrupt existing nutrient pools in the ocean, reducing the nutrients available for ecosystems far from dispersal sites.
-Another consequence of ocean fertilization is that increased organic carbon supply can enhance microbial processes that consume dissolved oxygen, potentially impairing respiration in marine organisms and leading to mortality.
-Other unintended consequences of nutrient fertilization include the promotion of harmful algal blooms, which can release toxins that negatively impact a wide array of life, from shellfish to marine mammals to humans.
-Ocean fertilization also carries significant social risks, as global-scale modification of marine ecosystems is likely to create inequities in environmental and economic impacts.
+Implementing ocean fertilization at globally meaningful carbon removal levels could raise additional feasibility concerns, given the potential difficulty of dispersing sufficiently large quantities of nutrients across vast areas and the need for fertilization to be done continuously to minimize carbon returning to the atmosphere.

 Solution in Action